imagej/imagej.github.io/_pages/MorphoLibJ.md

 ## Watershed segmentation

-{% capture title%}
- Overlay of watershed lines on blurred blobs.
-{% endcapture %}
-{% include thumbnail src='/images/pages/Classic-Watershed-lines-blur-blobs.png' title=title %} The watershed algorithm assimilates the grey level image to a digital elevation model, and aims at detecting the different catchment basins.
+{% include thumbnail src='/images/pages/Classic-Watershed-lines-blur-blobs.png' title='Overlay of watershed lines on blurred blobs.'%} The watershed algorithm assimilates the grey level image to a digital elevation model, and aims at detecting the different catchment basins.
 In the grey-level image, the catchment basins correspond to dark regions surrounded by bright structures (the "crests").
 It is a very popular technique specially used to segment touching objects.
 The MorphoLibJ suite contains several implementations of the algorithm and plugins that make use of it:

   - [Classic Watershed](Classic_Watershed "wikilink"), plugin implementing the original watershed algorithm by Pierre Soille and Luc M. Vincent (1990)\<ref name="Soille1990\>{% include cite content='conference' title='Determining watersheds in digital pictures via flooding simulations ' author='Soille, Pierre and Vincent, Luc M ' booktitle='Proc.
 SPIE ' volume='1360 ' pages='240-250 ' year='1990 ' organization='International Society for Optics and Photonics ' doi='10.1117/12.24211 ' url='http://dx.doi.org/10.1117/12.24211 ' %}</ref> to segment 2D/3D grayscale images.
   - [Marker-controlled Watershed](Marker-controlled_Watershed "wikilink"), a plugin to perform watershed in 2D/3D images by flooding from specific seed points or markers by Meyer and Beucher (1990)\<ref name="Meyer1990\>{% include cite content='journal' title='Morphological segmentation ' author='F. Meyer and S. Beucher ' journal='Journal of Visual Communication and Image Representation ' volume='1 ' number='1 ' pages='21-46 ' year='1990 ' doi='10.1016/1047-3203(90)90014-M ' url='http://www.sciencedirect.com/science/article/pii/104732039090014M ' %}</ref>.